National Register of Historic Places listings in Calhoun County, Illinois

 This is a list of the National Register of Historic Places listings in Calhoun County, Illinois.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Calhoun County, Illinois, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 7 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+There are 7 properties and districts listed on the National Register in the county, including one former National Historic Landmark.